In This Section & On This Page

 When people think about contradancing in New Hampshire it seems like they most likely think about dancing in Nelson, Peterborough and in general the Monadnock region.
 It’s the home of Ralph Page, it’s where Duke Miller called in New Hampshire, and it’s where Dudley Laufman called many dances when he was at his peak of popularity.
 It’s where the dancing never stopped when in the rest of the country people were too tied to their televisions to care about old time country dance.
 When I started dancing all the Seacoast area dances were on Friday nights so we could go to the Monadnock dances on Saturday night.

 But over the years we built up the Seacoast dances.
 The Seacoast Country Dance Newsletter was an important influence because it provided monthly communication with dancers.
 Also I included quite a few articles that probably gave many dancers a broader perspective on contradancing than they might have had otherwise.
 These articles form the core of this web site.

 The Lamprey River Band dances were important as well.
 For many years they were the biggest dance in the area, and at times probably in the state.
-We did a good combination of traditional and more modern dances, tried to establish a friendly atmosphere for the dance, and encouraged sit-in musicians and guest callers.
+We did (and still do) a good combination of traditional and more modern dances, tried to establish a friendly atmosphere for the dance, and encouraged sit-in musicians and guest callers.